bcgov/internationally-educated-nurses/docs/standard_report.md

 ***
 ### Report 6: Number of Internationally Educated Nurse Registrants in the Recruitment Stage

-Applicants can apply for multiple job-competition under the same health authorities or different health authorities.\
+Applicants can apply for multiple job-competitions under the same health authorities or different health authorities.\
-In this report, if an applicant has applied in more than one job competition then that applicant count must be shown multiple times in different HA-related job competitions in the report.
+In this report, if an applicant has applied to more than one job competition then that applicant count must be shown multiple times in different HA-related job competitions in the report.

 We will fetch all the job-competition data till the `to` date, We do not apply a filter on the `from` date because the applicant may be active but the milestone date is earlier than the `from` date.